ydb-platform/ydb-cpp-sdk/README.md

 ## Configure

-Generate build configuration using the `release` preset with `ccache`
+Generate build configuration using the `release` preset. `ccache` is located automatically, but if you get the warning that it's not been found, specify its location by passing `-DCCACHE_PATH=path/to/bin`

 ```bash
 cd ydb-cpp-sdk